this-is-learning/rxjs-fundamentals-course/docs/part-5.md

 ---
 id: part-5
 title: Part 5.
-Everything is a stream: Pushed-based architecture
+Everything is a stream: Push-based architecture
 ---

-# Everything is a stream: Pushed-based architecture
+# Everything is a stream: Push-based architecture

 Contributors: